jasonni19/Marble-Madness/README.md

 of having been injured by shots from the robots).
 Finally, if the avatar steps onto the same square as an ammo goodie, it will give the player 20 additional peas.

-There are four major types of robots in Marble Madness: Horizontal RageBots, Vertical RageBots, Regular ThiefBots and Mean ThiefBots.
+There are four major types of robots in Marble Madness: Horizontal RageBots, **Vertical RageBots, Regular ThiefBots and Mean ThiefBots**.
 As mentioned, RageBots fall into two categories – Horizontal RageBots and Vertical RageBots.
 Horizonal RageBots simply move back and forth on a row of the screen (only reversing course when they run into an obstacle), shooting at the player’s avatar if he/she